dwkang92/dwkang92/README.md

 💼 :  Responsible for overseas sales & marketing strategy in Pharmaceutical and Nuetraceutical Markets.

-🌱 :  I'm pursuing a dfferent career.
+🌱 :  Learn IT skills as a hobby.

+🙏🏻 :  I believe Technology can make the world a better place.

 🗣 :  🇰🇷 (Native), 🇺🇸 🇯🇵 (Fluent), 🇩🇪 (Conversational)